 (No prerequisite.
 Can be taken as BIOL 141, ENVS 141, or GEOG 141; credit awarded for only one course.)
-This course introduces scientific, ecological, and economic issues underlying the threat of global climate change.
-It also develops an integrated approach to analysis of climate change processes, and an assessment of proposed policy measures to develop solutions.
-(CSU/UC) AA/AS Area A, CSU Area B-2
+This course introduces scientific, ecological, and economic

 ENVS142: ENVIRONMENTAL POLICY AND DECISION-MAKING

 (No prerequisite.
 Can be taken as ENVS 142, BIOL 142, or GEOL 142; credit awarded for only one course.)
 Environmental policy and subsequent regulation is one way of managing the relationship between human activities and their effects on natural ecosystems.
 This course is a study of federal, state, and local environmental legislation and its history.
 The course chronicles America's awakening to environmental issues and the ways in which decisions affecting the environment occur.
 The content of the course is vital to environmental policymakers, scientists, and advocates.
 (CSU/UC)